 2. Laerdal Tunnel

 Norway is famous for being home to the Lærdal tunnel, the world’s longest road tunnel.
-It links major cities like Oslo and Bergen, so it’s a good option if you rent a car during your stay in Norway.
+It links major cities like Oslo and Bergen, so it’s a good route if you rent a car for a road trip in Norway.